Meet Our Leaders

-Ms Banton is one of two Vice Principals at HGA.
+Ms Donnelly is one of two Vice Principals at HGA.
 Her main role in the Academy is to promote Inclusion and Safeguarding, and to ensure that all students have their academic, social and emotional needs met.
-Before coming to HGA she worked in secondary schools and local authorities in London leading SEND and Inclusion.
-She is a teacher of History, Psychology and Health and Social Care.
+Ms Donnelly has been teaching for over 10 years, is a specialist in English and Psychology, and is an experienced senior leader (NPQSL).
+She has held previous leadership roles as Head of Department, Head of Key Stage, Assistant Headteacher, and Vice Principal of other local Bexley and Bromley Schools.

 Ms Emma Neal